2023 Tax Levy Adopted by City Council

 Hopkins Center for the Arts

-The Hopkins Center for the Arts levy being proposed is $331,182 or 1.8 percent of the total levy.
-The City believes that the Arts Center was an excellent economic development tool that helped make Mainstreet vibrant and authentic.
-With this levy, the Arts Center will continue to be an asset to the Community.
+The Hopkins Center for the Arts levy being proposed is $347,697 or 1.8 percent of the total levy.
+The Arts Center is a premiere cultural and artistic destination drawing over 250,000 visitors annually.
+The City believes that it is an excellent economic development tool that helped make Mainstreet vibrant and authentic.
+With this levy, the Arts Center will continue to be an asset to the community.

 The City was able to increase the scope of the project to include remodeled locker rooms, shower rooms, expanded lobby, remodeled office, remodeled concession stand and expanded restroom facilities after receiving contributions from the Hopkins School District ($1 million) and the Hopkins Youth Hockey Association ($1 million).
 The project still required bond proceeds of $3.1 million to complete.
 The debt service for the bonds will be paid with a Pavilion levy through 2033.